drewgrif/i3gaps-debian/README.md

 # i3gaps
 # Works great with Debian Stable
-I wanted to install i3 gaps on a debian testing machine.
+I wanted to install i3 gaps on debian stable.
 My recommendation is to install debian stable minimal (no gui).
 I used the expert method and the only thing in my: